dbrattli/NAisParser/README.md

 The library is Written in F# using [FParsec](http://www.quanttec.com/fparsec/).
-The main advantage of using a parser combinator library such as FParsec, and using an applicative (functor) style is that the implementation looks very similar to the specification, thus the code is clean, and easy to extend and validate against the specification.
+The main advantage of using a parser combinator library such as FParsec, and using an applicative (functor) style is that the implementation looks very similar to the specification, thus the code is clean, easy to extend and validate against the specification.

 Currently parses:

 * Types 1, 2 and 3: Position Report Class A
+* Type 4: Base Station Report
 * Type 5: Static and Voyage Related Data

 The parser works in two stages.
 In the first stage you parse the outer layer of the AIS data packet: